matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 closest event is a forward/backward extremity indicating it's next to a gap of events which are potentially closer.

+These endpoints are authenticated and should be rate-limited like similar client and federation endpoints to prevent resource exhaustion abuse.

 ```
 GET /_matrix/client/v1/rooms/<roomID>/timestamp_to_event?ts=<timestamp>&dir=<direction>
 {